guguji666666/GJS-MDC-Tips/JIT VM access/README.md

 "Id" can be left all 8's for the submission, you will get a new one generated on Addition in the results.
 ```

+User can request JIT via API or UI with the permisssion below
 ```json
 {
     "Name":  "JIT Custom Role Full",